cicwak/fastsio/README.md

 - **Strong typing** and **FastAPI-like DX** with dependency injection
 - **Automatic validation** of data through Pydantic models
 - **Lightweight routers** for code organization via `RouterSIO`
+- **Flexible middleware system** for authentication, logging, rate limiting, and more
 - **Compatibility** with existing ASGI/WSGI stacks
 - **Full support** for the Socket.IO protocol